Introduction to Python

 Este es el blog de \MaximoFN\

-We have already seen before the escape character
+We have already seen the newline escape character \n

 print('Este es el blog de \nMaximoFN')